micahasmith/ko.mapUtil/README.md

 ## ko.mapUtil basics

-You can always look at the unit tests for examples as well.
+*Remember--you can always look at the unit tests for further examples as well.*

 The most important thing to know is the `options` object literal which enables very easy usage and customization.

 ### the options object literal